Characterisation of silicon photomultipliers in a dilution refrigerator down to 9.4 mK towards a cryogenic cosmic-ray muon veto system: Characterisation analysis

 Figure~\ref{F:DCR_32V} (right) shows the unshadowed time distribution following the procedure in~\cite{UnshadowingMethod}.
 The unshadowed distribution is the average number of secondary pulses occurring between the bin limits of $t_{i}$ and $t_{i+1}$ defined in Figure~\ref{F:DCR_32V} (left), normalised per unit time to determine the pulse rate.
 The pulse rate distribution contains two contributions: the correlated delayed pulse rate, and the DCR.
 At large times, the rate of correlated delayed pulses is expected to disappear, leaving only the DCR.
 To extract the DCR, we compute the weighted mean of the asymptotic rate, between 1 s $ <dt<$ 8 s.
-We calculate the DCR to be 3.89 $\pm$ 0.19 mHz/mm$^{2}$ at $V_{\mathrm{bias}}$ = 32 V ($\Delta V$ = 4.8 V), the value of which is indicated by the horizontal dashed line in Figure~\ref{F:DCR_32V} to guide the eye.
+We calculate the DCR to be 4.046 $\pm$ 0.217 mHz/mm$^{2}$ at $V_{\mathrm{bias}}$ = 32 V ($\Delta V$ = 6.3 V), the value of which is indicated by the horizontal dashed line in Figure~\ref{F:DCR_32V} to guide the eye.
 Figure \ref{F:DCR_vs V} shows the measured DCR as a function of $V_{\mathrm{bias}}$ ($\Delta V$).
+As expected, the DCR increases as a function of $\Delta V$, increasing by 25\% for 6.3 V $< \Delta V <$ 8.3 V.

+We compute a cross-check of our DCR measurements from the unshadowed method by calculating $N_{\mathrm{primaries}}/\mathrm{livetime}$ for each voltage, where $N_{\mathrm{primaries}}$ is the number of selected primary pulses, and livetime is defined as the total real acquisition time minus dead time.
+Assuming a maximum dead time of 2.5 \textmu s per waveform segment, this corresponds to $<$ 0.0002\% of the total acquisition time per dataset, and thus is negligible.
+With this method, we calculate DCR values of 4.025 mHz/mm$^{2}$, 4.516 mHz/mm$^{2}$, and 4.594 mHz/mm$^{2}$ for $V_{\mathrm{bias}}$ = 32 V, 33 V, and 34 V respectively.
+Based on the DCR values calculated from the unshadowed method shown in Figure~\ref{F:DCR_vs V}, we determine that these two independent DCR are consistent to within 0.1$\sigma$, 0.6$\sigma$, and 1.4$\sigma$ for these three voltages respectively.

-As expected, the DCR increases as a function of $\Delta V$, increasing by 25\% for 4.8 V $< \Delta V <$ 6.8 V. These values are also consistent with the measured DCR value of $<$5 mHz/mm$^{2}$ at 77 K from~\cite{NUV-HD-cryo} and are compatible with the observation that for temperatures below 77 K, the DCR is dominated by tunnelling effects which are weakly temperature-dependent and thus and in this regime, the DCR is approximately constant for falling temperature.
+We note that the DCR values we calculate here are also consistent with the measured DCR value of $<$5 mHz/mm$^{2}$ at 77 K from~\cite{NUV-HD-cryo}, which could suggest that for temperatures below 77 K, the DCR is approximately constant.
+However, this is based on our measurement of a single device at $T_{\mathrm{CSNT}}$ = 9.4 $\pm$ 0.2 mK; measurements of several devices at more temperature points between 77 K and our base temperature would be required to confirm this.